Vermont's Biggest City Is A Must-Visit For Great Food, Beer, and Mountain Air

-Vermont is precisely as you'd picture it, a real-life Norman Rockwell painting with plenty of quintessential New England towns dotting the map.
-And amid the red barns, lush green mountains, farmer's markets, and ski resorts, a community of doers resides here.
-We are innovators, entrepreneurs, artists, restaurateurs, brew makers, farmers, and stewards of the land.
-But what really differentiates Vermont from other states is that we are a community that genuinely wants to help each other out.
-You see it among neighbors, amid business sectors, and even sometimes across party lines.
-"Locals for Locals" could be Vermont's tagline.
+Vermont is precisely as you'd picture it: a real-life Norman Rockwell painting.
+And amid the red barns, green mountains, farmers’ markets, and ski resorts resides a close-knit community of entrepreneurs, artists, brew makers, and stewards of the land.
+Vermonters genuinely want to help each other out—”locals for locals" could be the state’s tagline.
 And when you visit, you feel like one of us.